Help with Modifying Child Support

 How You Modify Child Support

 When it comes to supporting your children, The Harris Law Firm knows that you are not willing to compromise.
-Our attorneys combine skills in negotiation and aggressive trial tactics in order to craft the best possible solutions for our clients, especially children.
+Our attorneys have 250 years of combined experience and use their skills in negotiation and aggressive trial tactics in order to craft the best possible solutions for our clients, especially children.
 Modifying child support can be a motion initiated by either the payee spouse or the recipient spouse, but either case requires proof of changed circumstances.